gaurvism/Words/README.md

 - **Meaning**: To keep one thing separate from another.
 - **Example**: The psychiatric section is *segregated* from the rest of the prison.

+## For the month of October :loudspeaker:

 # Extradition
 - **Meaning**: The return of someone accused of a crime to the country where the crime was committed.
 - **Example**: He will be *extradited* to Arizona from Florida.

-## For the month of May :loudspeaker:

 # Reaffirm
 - **Meaning**: State again strongly.